Patience will be rewarded

 A perfect storm in the UK

 BGUK’s managers acknowledge that it has been a very disappointing period for growth stocks in the UK, which they remark has been subject to a perfect storm.
-The UK market is heavily weighted towards a small number of disproportionately large companies, particularly in the energy, banking and pharmaceuticals sectors, which have fared relatively well.
+The UK market is heavily weighted towards a small number of disproportionately large companies, particularly in the energy, banking and pharmaceuticals sectors, and these have fared relatively well.
 A narrow group of these stocks has propelled UK indices higher.
 In the face of steeply rising inflation and similar interest rate hikes designed to bring inflation back under control, a recession now looks inevitable.
-Investors have been retreating into areas such as these, which tend to be perceived as safe, dumping growth stocks and favouring value in the process.
+Investors have been retreating into areas such as these, which tend to be perceived as safe; dumping growth stocks and favouring value in the process.

-Some areas of BGUK’s portfolios have benefitted from the current environment – for example, some of its financials holdings – but, broadly speaking, rising interest rates are negative for equities in general and particularly for growth equities where a larger proportion of their value is being more heavily discounted from the future.
+Some areas of BGUK’s portfolios have benefitted from the current environment – for example, some of its financial sector holdings – but, broadly speaking, rising interest rates are negative for equities in general and particularly for growth equities where a larger proportion of their value is being more heavily discounted from the future.